Home > Destinations > North America > USA > Georgia > Atlanta > Walking Tours

-You never really understand a city until you walk around it a bit, and Atlanta's climate makes walking tours an option just about year-round.
+You never really understand a city until you walk around it a bit, and Atlanta's climate allows for walking tours almost year-round.

 This walking tour provides insight into black history, the civil rights movement, and black urban culture in the South.
 If you're traveling with children, it's a wonderful opportunity to teach them about a great American.